 To book Rio Ferdinand please contact your JLA Agent.

 One of the most decorated players in the modern era, Rio’s career took in over 600 appearances for club and country, including over 300 games for a Manchester United team that won six Premier League titles and the Premier League and Champions’ League double.
 He has since become a popular pundit, he has interests in business and his own charitable foundation, and was lauded for his frank discussion of his experience of bereavement and mental health.

-Rio Ferndinand is one of the most famous faces in English football with one of the most decorated careers on the pitch.
+Rio Ferdinand is one of the most famous faces in English football with one of the most decorated careers on the pitch.
 Now a regular pundit on TV and a broadcaster in his own right, as a player he won over a dozen major club honours and was picked in four PFA Team of the Year selections.

 As a youngster, Rio attracted the eye of West Ham’s scouts whilst playing central midfield for Eltham Town’s under-14s team.
 He joined the Hammers as a schoolboy, aged fourteen.
 Upon leaving school at sixteen, he ignored overtures from Middlesbrough, Norwich City, Millwall, Charlton and Chelsea in order to stay with the east London club.
 Club boss Harry Redknapp, well-known for developing youth players, nurtured Rio’s talent and gave his full-team debut as a substitute against Sheffield Wednesday at Upton Park.
 The following season saw Rio loaned to Bournemouth for two character-building months in the Football League before returning to West Ham.
 Six goals and 152 appearances later he moved to Leeds United, then a rapidly rising force in the Premier League, for a record £18million fee.
 He became captain and a key part of the team that reached its first ever Champions’ League semi-final.